18F/ux-guide/_pages/our-approach/meet-people-where-they-are.md

 By initially assessing design maturity, we're able to help our partners increase their skills over time, and better measure how far they’ve come.

 As one example: 18F had a nine-week engagement in which our partner expressed interest in maturing their user-centered design practice.
-We determined our partner's initial level of design maturity through stakeholder interviews with their in-house designers and through [contextual inquiry](https://methods.18f.gov/discover/contextual-inquiry/).
+We determined our partner's initial level of design maturity through stakeholder interviews with their in-house designers and through [contextual inquiry as described in the 18F methods](https://methods.18f.gov/discover/contextual-inquiry/).
 As a result, we identified three learning objectives.
 We created a lightweight curriculum using _backward design_, a curriculum design method in which you first define desired learning outcomes, then identify how you’ll assess learning, _before_ you devise training material.

 At the beginning of each week, for the first six weeks of the engagement, we included 15-minute “homework” assignments in our weekly status emails.
 This got the team thinking about a particular aspect of user-centered design.
 Each assignment corresponded with a skill-building workshop held later in the week.
 This helped us meet the engagement goal and also helped the team mature its user-centered design practice.
 By the end of this engagement our agency partners were planning their own research and moderating their own usability tests.